24th October 2018

 Dental implants promote your dental health

-They protect your neighbouring teeth against developing cavities.
+Dental implants protect your neighbouring teeth against developing cavities.
 When you lose a tooth, it exposes the sides and surfaces of your neighbouring teeth that would otherwise have been covered.
 These irregular gaps are more difficult to clean and therefore plaque and bacteria can build-up quite quickly in these areas.
 With an untouched build-up, you could develop cavities and lose precious enamel as the bacteria gnaws away at your protective layers.
 Dental implants are necessary when protecting your teeth from decay because they re-cover those surfaces that otherwise would not be as open to bacterial interference.

-They keep your jaw bone healthy.
+Dental implants keep your jaw bone healthy.
 Here’s something you may not considered before: your teeth are rooted in your jawbone and form a mutually beneficial relationship.
 Your jawbone stays strong because it receives signals from the tooth root that there is still a tooth in place, but as soon as this root dies and the tooth is lost that part of the bone loses its function.
 Not receiving signals that it should stay strong bone resorption can come for your jaw bone and cause it to weaken and sink into itself.
 If you lose more than one tooth, whole areas of your jaw can appear ‘caved in’ because the bone has no strength.
-Dental implants use a titanium root to fuse with the jawbone to a) create a stable foundation for your implant and b) to maintain your jawbone’s health.
+Tooth implants use a titanium root to fuse with the jawbone to a) create a stable foundation for your implant and bone) to maintain your jawbone’s health.
 They are therefore definitely necessary if you’re worried about your bone weakening further and losing facial structure.

 Dental implants vs. dentures

 This is the true debate as to whether dental implants are necessary – comparing them to dentures.
-We believe that, in order to get the best quality of life and certainty, you should consider dental implants over removable dentures.
-Dental implants are a permanent solution that are fixed into your jaw bone, so they won’t slip and become dislodged in day-to-day life.
+We believe that, in order to get the best quality of life and certainty, you should consider tooth implants over removable dentures.
+Dental implants in Clapham are a permanent solution that are fixed into your jaw bone, so they won’t slip and become dislodged in day-to-day life.
 You’d have to try very, very hard to dislodge a dental implant!
-They also don’t require special cleaning, they don’t limit your diet, and could last a lifetime with attentive hygiene routines.
+They also don’t require special cleaning, they also don’t limit your diet, and could last a lifetime with attentive hygiene routines.